moechofe/lowresrmx/asset.dev/manual.md

 ## API instructions

-« An 🌐[application programming interface (API)](https://en.wikipedia.org/wiki/API) is a connection between computers or between computer programs. »
+_« An 🌐[application programming interface (API)](https://en.wikipedia.org/wiki/API) is a connection between computers or between computer programs. »_

--- wikipedia

 Retro Game Creator provide a bunch of built-in [commands](#commands) and [functions](#functions) to communicates with the differents features provided by the fantasy console: input, graphics, sound, memory and more.